Achilles Tendon Surgery and

 If your doctor thinks you might be able to avoid surgery by using conservative treatments, you can join our many customers who have had great success treating themselves with the powerful treatment products we offer through AidMyAchilles.

-Regardless of who you are or your reasons, if you want to be proactive about properly addressing your achilles condition and minimizing the negative impact it will have on your lifestyle, talk with your physician about accelerating your therapy at home with Deep Tissue Regeneration Therapy through the use of an Achilles T•Shellz Wrap.
-We have many happy customers that have healed their injuries much faster than even they had hoped for and significantly reduced their pain during treatment and through the healing process.
+Regardless of who you are or your reasons, if you want to be proactive about properly addressing your achilles condition and minimizing the negative impact it will have on your lifestyle, talk with your physician about incorporating the use of an Achilles TShellz Wrap® in your conservative home recovery plan.
+We have many happy customers that have recovered from their injuries faster than even they had hoped for, and significantly reduced their pain during treatment and through the healing process.

 Are You Dealing with Rehabilitation After Achilles Tendon Surgery?